 Even among the different tribes, idol worship has taken a high position.
 The ideology was similar in nature where as the visible forms were different.

-Few ancient seers; with the help of their profound concentration, created thought forms which became viewable to few clairvoyant believers and they made idols resembling the thought forms.
-The most vivid and strongest thought forms became the most revered deity amongst all.
+Few ancient seers; with the help of their profound concentration, created thought forms that became viewable to a few clairvoyant believers and they made idols resembling the thought forms.
+The most vivid and strongest thought forms became the most revered deity of all.

-As the doctrine of Maya is the most obvious amidst all the other concepts, it took the highest position, especially in early Indian spiritualism.
+As the doctrine of Maya is the most obvious among all the other concepts, it took the highest position, especially in early Indian spiritualism.

-In India; though it followed a male dominated social structure, still it has the female idols as a majority.
+In India; though it followed a male-dominated social structure, still it has female idols as a majority.
 This anomaly proves how the Indian people were consumed by the idea of Maya and the need for liberation.